PyOfile/Snakeumms/README.md

 # SNAKE GAME
 #
 ## Description:
 This is just a fun snake game to learn from!
 I am insterested in socket.io as well as learning some basics for retro game dev.
 Perhaps progressing the build to a pwa and then some.
-Im using yarn for my package manager, lighthouse to test for future pwa stats, live-server node version to run my dev server.
+Im using yarn for my package manager, lighthouse to test for future pwa stats.
+Then live-server, nodemon version to run my dev server.
 #
 # Available Scripts
 ## git pull